lunar1um/lazyfav/README.md

 ### Getting the binary
 1. Download the latest release that matches your operating system.
+2. Extract the downloaded archive.
-2. Move the binary to a directory in your PATH.
+3. Move the extracted binary to a directory in your PATH.

 ### Authorize
 1. Run the binary